jschaf/mccc/battle/hammelburg.md

 enlisted their help, and after a few broadcasts, 200 Germans from the Gemünden defense promptly surrendered.
-After the propaganda team left back towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles.
-After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerened that the soldier deserted from the Eastern front to see his wife and newborn baby.
-Baum took the time to draw his knife before gently asking the Paratrooper the location of the next bridge.
-The Paratrooper quickly told of a bridge at Burgsinn.
-The task force then moved out north.
-The Paratrooper proved valuable, coaxing several squads of Germans from hiding, exclaiming the "American's are here".
-Sotoloff, Baum's American translator helpfully provided that it's better to surrender to Americans than Russians.
+After the propaganda team left back towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles. [@Green1994HammelburgRaid, 17]  After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerened that the soldier was a paratrooper and deserted from the Eastern front to see his wife and newborn baby.
+Baum took the time to draw his knife before gently asking the paratrooper the location of the next bridge.
+The paratrooper quickly told of a bridge at Burgsinn prompting Baum to contine north.
+The paratrooper proved valuable, coaxing several squads of Germans from hiding, exclaiming the "American's are here".
+Sotoloff helpfully added "It's better to surrender to Americans than Russians."

-\TODO{where pickup Lotz} German General, Lotz told everything

-Task Force made quick progress towards Burgsinn, crossing the Sinn River and continuing East to Gräfendorf, arriving just before 1300.
-Upon cresting a hill, the task force stumbled upon 700 Russian POWs guarded by 200 Germans.
-Upon liberation, one Russian immediately gave chase to one of the guards, tightly clenching a knife.
+[@BaronBG2009RaidUntold, 134-137]

+Just before crossing the Sinn River, the task force captured *Schutzstaffel* (SS) General Lotz.
+Baum lashed Lotz to the hood of half-track as a field expedient bullet shield and as Green helpfully noted, a law of war violation.[@Green1994HammelburgRaid, 18] Lotz did not ride with the column for long.
+The convoy made rapid progress to Gräfendorf, arriving just before 1300.
+The task force stumbled upon 700 Russian POWs guarded by 200 Germans.
 The Red Army soldiers found a nearby liquor warehouse to celebrate their good fortune.
 Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945NotesTask page 2]  Get Lotz at Burgsinn release at Gräfendorf. [@Koyen1946FourthArmored, 193]

 Koehl, a cool dude, received orders to move 20 miles and stop the convoy.
 Koehl had 8 *Jagdpanthers*, tank destroyers with the fierce